Release Notes¶

 Qiskit’s qiskit.algorithms module has been superseded by this

-new standalone library, qiskit_algorithms
+new standalone library, qiskit_algorithms.

 As of Qiskit’s 0.25 release, active development of new algorithm features has moved to this new package.

-If you’re relying on qiskit.algorithms
+If you’re relying on qiskit.algorithms you should update your

-requirements to also include qiskit-algorithms
+requirements to also include qiskit-algorithms and update the imports

-from qiskit.algorithms
+from qiskit.algorithms to qiskit_algorithms.

 Note